-- Increase the system resources the CrashPlan app is allowed to use.
+- Increase the system resources the Code42 app is allowed to use.

 - Back up to a second destination.

-- Learn the basics of navigating the administration console.
+- Learn the basics of navigating the Code42 console.

-- Use the administration console to view, manage, monitor, and configure your CrashPlan for Small Business environment.
+- Use the Code42 console to view, manage, monitor, and configure your CrashPlan for Small Business environment.

 - Apply settings across your CrashPlan for Small Business environment.

-Configure appropriate backup policies for your organization, then add users.
+Configure appropriate backup policies and settings for your organization.

 Configure backup policies

-- Determine what backup policies are appropriate for your CrashPlan for Small Business environment.
+- Considerations for defining your CrashPlan for Small Business backup policies.